wemiibidun/-weather_app2_react/README.md

 ## Introduction

 The aim of this project is create a weather app with react that grabs some specific information from open weather API such as temperature and displays to the user.
-The aim of this project is to practice and showcase my react hooks skills
+The aim of this project is to practice and showcase my react hooks skills.
+Axios was used as a the third party to grap the required information from the API and the project was deployed on Github pages

 #### Available Scripts